Skip to main content

 Professionals apply moss-killing agents as ready-to-use sprays or concentrates that may be diluted with water.
 They apply the product right to the areas affected by moss.
 The results are fast and long-lasting as they penetrate the moss, break down its cellular structure and prevent germination.

 Regular application of moss-killing agents maintains the roof moss-free for a long time.
 Professionals follow safety guidelines to protect themselves, others, and the environment.
 They prevent overspray or runoff into delicate areas.
-They dispose correctly the unused product correctly.
+They dispose of the unused product correctly.

-Professionals use specialized equipment (high-powered pressure washers) to deliver a focused stream of water at high pressure onto the roof.
+Professionals use specialised equipment (high-powered pressure washers) to deliver a focused stream of water at high pressure onto the roof.
 The pressure washer has nozzles for roof cleaning so professionals control the water pressure and flow.

 The cleaners can adjust pressure washing to roofing materials.
 They can use various water pressures, nozzles, nozzle angles, and cleaning solution concentrations, according to the type of debris and surface materials.
 Asphalt shingles, tiles, metal, and wood can be cleaned with pressure washing.